 BA Ceramic Design - Central Saint Martins, 2023

 Nibras Al-Salman’s Middle Eastern background and sensibility, and his engineering training, often manifest in his work.
-Decay and destruction, particularly in reference to buildings, seem to have special impact on his work.
-This could be influenced by the decayed historic buildings in his native Iraq and the recent wars in the middle east that has imposed high price on life and living conditions.
+Decay and destruction, particularly in reference to buildings, seem to have special impact.
+This could be influenced by the decayed historic buildings in his native Iraq and the recent wars in the Middle East that have imposed a high price on life and living conditions.
 Curiously, there is beauty in decayed structures.